 Not sure what this place was but I loved the entry

-I recommend visiting Tai O later in the day.
-We left by 11 am and things were finally just starting to open but we were ready to move on.
-Lucky for us a bakery was opening and we were able to grab freshly made pineapple buns!
+If you are planning a visit to Tai O, I recommend going later in the day.
+We left by 11 am and shops were finally starting to open but we were already leaving.
+Lucky for us one bakery was opening and we were able to grab freshly made pineapple buns!

 I don’t want none unless you got pineapple buns hon

-After Tai O, we took a taxi to Ngong Ping Village where the Buddha and the Po Lin Monastery is.
-It was getting really hot and humid and after the winding roads getting to Tai O, I was a bit over the idea of taking the bus.
-Luckily for me, there was a taxi at Tai O.
+After Tai O, we took a taxi to Ngong Ping Village where the Big Buddha and Po Lin Monastery are.
+The weather was hot and humid and after the winding roads getting to Tai O, I was over the idea of taking a bus.
+Luckily for me, there happen to be a taxi at Tai O.

-Ngong Ping Village is an interesting place, it’s a culturally themed village built next to the Monastery and Tian Tan Buddha.
+Ngong Ping Village is an interesting place.
+It’s a culturally themed village built next to the Po Lin Monastery and Tian Tan Buddha.
 It looks like an old Chinese village but everything is brand new.
-There are shops, cafes, and restaurants for all the tourists.
+There are shops, cafes, and restaurants for tourists.
 We walked through the village quickly with intent to return after we visited the monastery and Buddha statue.

 Ngong Ping Village